JigneshRaval/simple-blog/src/pages/javascript/easy-patterns--abstract-factory.md

 This makes it easy to change the concrete factory an application uses.
 It can use different product configurations simply by changing the concrete factory.

 It promotes consistency among products.
-When the products across in a family are designed to work together, it’s important that an application uses objects from only one family at a time.
+When the products across in a family are designed to work together, it's important that an application uses objects from only one family at a time.

 ### Weak places

-Extending abstract factories to produce new kinds of Products isn’t easy.
+Extending abstract factories to produce new kinds of Products isn't easy.
 AbstractFactory interface fixes the set of products that can be created.
 Supporting new kinds of products requires extending the AbstractFactory interface, which involves changing of all its subclasses as well.

 ### Conclusion